 The continued development of psychology as a profession is dependent upon psychologists consistently implementing ethical standards of conduct in their professional work.
-The Counseling Psychology Professional Specialty and the Department of Educational Psychology endorse the Ethical Principles of Psychologists and Code of Conduct (2002) and General Guidelines for Providers of Psychological Services (1987) of the American Psychological Association.
+The Counseling Psychology Professional Specialty and the Department of Educational Psychology endorse the Ethical Principles of Psychologists and Code of Conduct (2002) of the American Psychological Association and the Code of Conduct (2005) of the Association of State and Provincial Psychology Boards.
 The Counseling Psychology Professional Specialty also endorses the guidelines listed below.

-Students in the Counseling Psychology Program are expected to implement these standards and principles in all of their work as psychologists-in-training.
-Students are asked to familiarize themselves with the following documents during their first semester in residence in the program.
+Students in the Counseling Psychology Program must adhere to these standards and principles in all of their work as psychologists-in-training.
+Students must familiarize themselves with the following documents during their first semester in residence in the program.
 Copies of these references are available from the program's training director and are given to newly enrolling students.